visnkmr/ns_daemon/README.md

 # ns_daemon
-NetSpeed Daemon for NetSpeed Overlay app written in Rust that provides
+NetSpeed Daemon for NetSpeed Monitor app written in Rust that provides
 - the upload, download bytes used of present session
 - total bandwidth usage since the daemon started running.